 But why should you care?

 Because customers interact better with videos than any other form of content.
-Last year, for instance, 75% of internet traffic was video based.
+Last year, for instance, 75% of internet traffic was video-based.

 That’s a huge amount.
 And as Facebook changes the way that content appears in people’s newsfeeds, creating content that people can engage with and share is going to be crucial.
+Restaurant video marketing gives customers a richer brand experience and can be a powerful tool to leverage your business.

-That’s why this week’s post will provide you with everything you need to know about getting started with restaurant video marketing, what equipment you need and the kind of things you should be shooting.
+That’s why this week’s post will provide you with everything you need to know about getting started with restaurant video marketing, what equipment you need, and the kind of things you should be shooting.

 But first, let’s get one thing clear…